lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 #### GitHub

-Some steps of this workshop require to use a free GitHub account.
+Some steps of this workshop require using a GitHub account.
 If you don't have one already, you can create one for free here: [https://github.com/join](https://github.com/join).